 The displacement from Burundi is protracted – given the non-resolution of the political situation, complex land issues, insecurity, difficult economic situation and despite the continuation of a voluntary repatriation process.
 DRC has shifted from an emergency phase to more long-term interventions, including support to the host communities in the vicinity of the camps.

-- Protection and Community Based Protection, including support to community based governance and protection structures, information dissemination, support to the feedback mechanisms, psychosocial support as well as conflict management activities and peaceful coexistence events between in-camp and host communities’ populations (following a conflict dynamics analysis conducted in 2017 by DDGs conflict advisors).
+DRC supports community based governance and protection structures, aids in information dissemination, supports the feedback mechanisms, community based psychosocial support, conflict management activities and peaceful coexistence events between in-camp and host communities’ populations (following a conflict dynamics analysis conducted in 2017 by DDGs conflict advisors).

-- Livelihoods/Food security, including kitchen gardening, support to the business community both inside and outside the camps, cash based interventions (through vouchers), village loan saving groups and solar energy lighting.
+DRC helps to establish kitchen gardens, offers support to the business community both inside and outside the camps, facilitates cash based interventions (through vouchers), supports village loan saving groups and provides solar energy lighting.

-- Water, Sanitation and Hygiene support in Nduta, including construction of household latrines, decommissioning and replacement of family shared latrines, construction of bathing shelters, distribution of kits (such as dignity kits and household latrine cleaning kits), as well as support to establishment of safe water systems in surrounding host communities.
+In Nduta camp, DRC has facilitated the construction of household latrines, decommissioning and replacement of family shared latrines, construction of bathing shelters, distribution of kits (such as dignity kits, menstrual cup kits and household latrine cleaning kits), as well as support to establishment of safe water systems in surrounding host communities.